selesselvan/food-recipe-zoomcamp/README.md

 ### 🚀 Finally

 **Personal Food Recipe Assistant** brings together RAG, open-source LLMs, and semantic search to turn recipe discovery into an effortless, intelligent experience.
-Your next favourite meal is now just one natural-language query away! 🍝✨